-- Connect the cable for the power adapter provided to the power connection on the measuring base station 1. - ▶ Plug the power adapter into a mains socket 2.
+- Connect the cable for the power adapter provided to the power connection on the measuring base station 1.
+Use the power adapter provided (no. 4 in the figure on P. 37). - Plug the power adapter into a mains socket 2.